 Art and Art History

-Request applications from the senior administrative assistant or find them on the department website.
+Request applications from the academic department coordinator or find them on the department website.
 Applications are due March 18.

 Joseph A. Skinner Fellowship for graduate study in studio art or architecture.
 Applicants must be enrolled full-time in a program leading to an M.A., M.F.A., or M. Arch.